sebsto/amplify-ios-getting-started/03_initialize_amplify.md

 # Initialize Amplify

-To start to use AWS Amplify in your applications, you must install the Amplify command line, initilaize the amplify project directory, configure your project to use the Amplify libraries, and initialize Amplify at runtime from your code.
+To start to use AWS Amplify in your applications, you must install the Amplify command line, initialize the amplify project directory, configure your project to use the Amplify libraries, and initialize Amplify at runtime from your code.

 ## Install Amplify CLI

 AWS Amplify CLI depends on [Node.js](https://nodejs.org/en/), refer to [the prerequisites section in the introduction](/01_introduction.md) to install Node.js.

-To install AWS Amplify CLI, open a Terminal, and type the following command:
+To install AWS Amplify CLI, open a Terminal, and **type the following command**:

 ```zsh
 ## Install Amplify CLI